DLBuesen/cv_sim_med_ads_mono_08may2021/README.md

 - A demo of the app is shown in a [video] (reference) for running the app on a windows 10 operating system.

 # Operating Systems and Installation
-- The app can run on either windows 10 or ubuntu 18.04 LTS operating systems.
-However, due to time constraints, documentation and support is focused on windows 10 systems.
+- The app can be run from Windows 10 or from Ubuntu 18.04 LTS.
-- The core of the simulation is carried out in a Docker Linux-based Container.
-Therefore, on windows 10 systems, installation of docker desktop is required and must be configured for using linux containers via WSL 2.
-On Ubuntu 18.04, docker engine must be installed.
-Registration for a free docker account is also required.
+- The core of the simulation is carried out in a common Docker Container, which is used regardless of the host operating system.
+Therefore, installation of docker is required.
+It is also necessary to register for a free docker account.
+For Windows systems, WSL 2 must be installed and docker must be configured to run linux-based containers.
 - The graphical user interface of the app requires for the host operating system to share screen infrastructure.
-Therefore, on Windows 10 systems, installation of XLaunch is required, and a session must be opened with access control disabled so that docker container can access the screen.
-Additionally, the virtual IP address of the system must be provided; this is included in the startup script but requires manual input from the end-user.
-On Ubuntu 18.04 systems, the commands for screen resource sharing are built into the shell scripts and do not require manual input.
+Therefore, on Windows 10 systems, installation of XLaunch is required.
+However, this is not required on Linux 18.04 systems.
+- It is recommended that the installation of the prerequisites for this app (docker and xLaunch) be performed by IT-support personnel or by advanced PC users (i.e. comfortable going into bios to change settings, using the command line, resolution of system-specific issues that might arise via google search and some troubleshooting).
+- Installation and use of the app itself does not require any specialized computer knowledge/interest once the prerequisites are fulfulled.
 - Additional installation instructions which are operating system specific can be found within this project for [Windows 10] (ref) and for [Ubuntu 18.04] (ref).

 # License